Eboni Foster: 1993-1997: Nuttin' Nyce and guest vocals

-1998: Just What You Want
+1998–present: Just What You Want and further success

-In 1997, Hendrix Records established a new imprint, Night Bird Records, for R&B artists.
-Songwriter and label president Troy E. Wright, upon hearing a cassette tape which Foster had recorded, signed Foster to the new imprint, making her its first signed artist.
-In late February 1998, her debut solo single, "Crazy for You", was released to R&B radio stations, and commercially released in April.
+In 1998, her debut solo single, "Crazy for You", was released to R&B radio stations, and commercially released in April.
 The single, which sampled James Brown's 1973 song "The Payback", was further promoted with a music video which was directed by Cirri Nottage, and went into rotation on The Box.
 The song also gave Foster her first solo entry on the Billboard Hot R&B/Hip-Hop Songs chart, on which it spent four months and ultimately peaked at number 32 in late May.
 It also reached number one on the Bubbling Under Hot 100 chart, an extension of the Hot 100, and peaked within the top 40 of the Adult R&B Airplay chart.
 A second single, "Everything You Do", did not enter the R&B or pop singles charts, but managed to peak at number 50 on the Hot R&B/Hip-Hop Singles Sales chart in May 1999.

 On April 28, 1998, Foster released her debut solo studio album, Just What You Want.
 It was released by Hendrix records as both a compact disc and as a cassette.
 The record was generally classified as falling into the categories of R&B and pop, with rock, gospel, and jazz influences as well.
 Its lyrics have been described as describing "schoolgirl crushes and other loves", while Foster herself noted that much of the album focused on sex and romance.
 "Sweet Valley" was described as a stylistic departure for the album, with a more noticeably rock-inspired beat.
 The album also features a guest spot by rapper Sean Don.
 The song "Everything You Do" would go on to be remixed by Mark Ronson and sampled in the song "Truly" by Sovereign and Cisko, while "Crazy for You" was sampled in the 1999 recording "Crazy (The Original 99 Lick)" by Seven Wonders.